Vashisht-Singh/CodeClauseUnitConverter/README.md

 # CodeClauseUnitConverter
-Convers value in one unit to value in other unit.
+Converts value in one unit to value in other unit.